 - Do not let your pet lick your tattoo.

-Your tattoo won’t feel as fresh as time passes but you may experience some new after-effects once scabbing starts.
+Your tattoo won’t feel as fresh, and you may experience some new effects once scabbing starts.

 - Using the prescribed aftercare routine is key after day 1.
 Scabbing is starting to form which protects your body from picking up an infection in that fancy looking new wound you have.